inclusive-design/website-cities/content/image-descriptions/plant-a-home-co-design-session/your-ideal-neighbourhood.md

 title: "Image Description for the Plant a Home Ideal Neighbourhood Whiteboard"
 ---

-What is your ideal neighborhood?
+What is your ideal neighbourhood?

 Transportation: